trezzan/DatGudgudRepo/README.md

 > Objective: Identify vulnerabilities in three different versions of the Globitek website: blue, green, and red.

-The six possible exploits are:
+The six possible exploits and their corresponding sites are:
-* Username Enumeration
+* Username Enumeration - Red
 * Insecure Direct Object Reference (IDOR)
 * SQL Injection (SQLi)
 * Cross-Site Scripting (XSS)